makerdao/testchain-client/README.md

 [zen-observable](https://www.npmjs.com/package/zen-observable) library to
 transform each chain channel into an `observable` object.
 An observable object is described as an asynchronous data stream and can be subscribed to at any time.
-We use this object and the event constants to observe the any websocket channel's behaviour and extract information as it comes from this stream.
+We use this object and the event constants to observe the websocket channel's behaviour and extract information as it comes from this stream.

 **`stream()`***